Worcester Warriors Women: History

+In October 2023, Worcester withdrew from the 2023–24 Premiership Women's Rugby league and cup competitions.
+This decision was made after the club's owners, Cube International, chose to cut the team's funding.

 Notable players

 Worcester Ladies have had a number of internationals play for them.
-Joanne Yapp, Samantha Dale and Kat Marchant both played for the England women's national rugby union team.
+Joanne Yapp, Samantha Dale, and Kat Merchant both played for the England women's national rugby union team.
 Former England women's captain, Catherine Spencer also played for Worcester.
 Donna Kennedy played for both Worcester and the Scotland women's national rugby union team, whom she earned 100 caps for.